 We are seeking a strong person of any age or nationality.
 Singles, couples, or families are welcome.
 Our guest room has a bunk bed with a double bed on the bottom, a twin bed on top, and there is room for a 1-person cot also (but it's crowded).
 Of course, we don't expect our workaway guests to share the room with a stranger.
 If you are coming, the room is yours.

 We have one small dog, a terrier mix, who is shy, but gentle.
 He has fur so if you are allergic or a little barking bothers you, you won't be comfortable here.
 Sometimes we also have our grand-dog, a Miniature Schnauzer.
 Our yard is fenced if you have a dog, who is welcome.

 We need help with our front and back yards, and garden spaces.
 We have had traditional turf (grass lawn) along with two garden spaces, and are slowly converting to water-conservative, natural desert landscape.
 We are now maintaining shrubs, trees, and edible plants around the pathway pictured below.
 We can teach you these skills if you are willing to learn and can work without supervision once you know what to do.
-There are also free landscape classes offered locally which Carol sometimes attends, and you are welcome to come along.

 Sometimes we have regular painting projects and other household repairs.
 Carol used to build and paint wooden boats for a living so has some skills she can teach; Bud is an amateur plumber and has also done just about everything else.
 Bud can also teach geocaching and will take you out if you like.
 Carol can also teach scrapbooking and has plenty of supplies if you wish to create a book while you are with us.
 Our home has a sun room that is all set up as my scrapbooking "studio" plus a shop where Bud has some woodworking tools and is teaching himself to use them.
 All our guests are welcome to use our tools and supplies after some safety training.